 Being clean and working this step, we are released from our chains.
 However, none of the steps work by magic.
 We do not just say the words of this step; we learn to live them.
-We see for ourselves that the Program has something to offer us.
+We see for ourselves that the program has something to offer us.

 We have found hope.
-We find that we can learn to function in the world we live in.
-We, too, can find meaning and purpose in life and be rescued from insanity, deprayity and death.
+We can learn to function in the world in which we live.
+We can find meaning and purpose in life and be rescued from insanity, depravity and death.